 Another dark and critically acclaimed show on the Mafia is Gomorrah, in the Italian and Neapolitan languages.
 This show will open your eyes to the world of The Italian Mafia.
 Gritty characters, ugly scenes and dirty details are some of the things that encompass this show.
-The three seasons have so far been very promising although my favorite was the first!
-In season 3 the characters are developing, the story line is at the point where you don’t want to miss anything.
+The four seasons have so far been very promising although my favorite was the first!
 If you prefer reading the book first, order Gomorrah by Roberto Saviano today!!

-Medici: Masters of Florence (it has historical inaccuracies though but still fun, available on Netflix) Suburra and The Trip to Italy are some more recommendations of TV shows based in Italy.
-Share if you love this post!
+Medici: Masters of Florence (it has historical inaccuracies though but still fun, available on Netflix) Suburra, My Brilliant Friend and The Trip to Italy are some more recommendations of TV shows based in Italy.

-PS: Several of you asked me about my new blog look, I use Siteground for my Web Hosting.
-They have the fastest quality service I’ve seen in a long time!!
-If you ever think of changing your Domain provider, go for Siteground.
-I promise you it’s the best decision and a great one that I’ve made in a long time.
-You can use my link above (affiliate) to register and start the process! 🙂 Happy Blogging!!
+I use Siteground for my Web Hosting.
+They have the fastest quality service I’ve seen or heard in a long time!!
+If you ever think of changing your Domain provider ( I think you should if you aren’t self hosted), go for Siteground- best blogging decision in a long time.
+Please do consider using my affiliate link above to register and start the process! 🙂

 Ishita is an Indian Blogger who is in love with all things Italian.
 Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost tip of Sicilia to the Northern most parts of Piemonte.

 Ishita works and lives in Delhi.